 Science 20 questions 30 minutes

-The Admissions Committee will give priority consideration to the candidates who earn a score of 75% or higher on each of the four sections of the exam.
-Candidates who score below a 75% are urged to consider retaking it, if eligible.
-(Candidates who take the exam in December, 2017, are eligible to retake the exam ONCE in late January, 2018.
-Candidates who take the exam for the first time in January are not eligible for a retake during this application year.
+The Admissions Committee will give priority consideration to the candidates who earn a score of 70% or higher on each of the four sections of the exam as well as the critical thinking section.
+Candidates who score below a 70% are urged to consider retaking it, if eligible.
+(Candidates who take the exam in December, 2018, are eligible to retake the exam ONCE in late January, 2019.
+Candidates who take the exam for the first time in January are not eligible for a retake during the same application year.
 Individuals are permitted four lifetime attempts.
 After four attempts, additional exam scores will not be considered for admission to EMCC’s Nursing program.
 Exam scores are kept on file for three years.)